Nikita-Barak/Minimap/README.md

 You can try out the project on **itch.io**:
 [Minimap Demo on itch.io](https://shutafimpro.itch.io/minimap)

+## Assignment-Specific Question: Camera View Scaling Issue

+In Unity's `Simulator` mode, rotating the device (simulating portrait or landscape) changes how the scene is displayed.

+### Why do objects appear larger in portrait mode?

+When the camera is set to an **orthographic projection**, the `orthographicSize` controls the vertical view of the camera.
+As the aspect ratio changes (e.g., rotating from landscape to portrait), Unity scales the camera's horizontal field of view to fit the new screen width.

+In **portrait mode**, the narrower width means Unity "zooms in" horizontally to keep everything visible.
+This makes objects appear larger.
+Conversely, in **landscape mode**, the wider width makes objects appear smaller because more of the scene is visible horizontally.

+### Solution to Maintain Object Size:

+To ensure objects appear the same size regardless of rotation, we use a script to dynamically adjust the camera's `orthographicSize` based on the current screen aspect ratio.
+Here's the script:

 ## License

 This project is open source and can be freely used for learning or personal projects.
 Feel free to expand upon it!